DIN 1451: Commercial

 Microsoft created custom digitizations of both Mittelschrift and Engschrift versions of DIN 1451 in 2013, but this version was never released publicly.
 In 2016, a version was released as Bahnschrift, as Microsoft's first ever Open Type variable font.
 The Bahnschrift source was completely rebuilt from the ground up by Aaron Bell of Saja Typeworks and was expanded in weight, character set and manual hinting.
 It supports Latin, Cyrillic, Greek, currency symbols, and some Coptic.
 It was first included in Windows 10 version 1709, and is primarily being used as the user interface font for Xbox software.

 Parachute Type Foundry also designed the PF DIN Max Variable typeface, which also based on the DIN 1451 typeface.

-American cybersecurity and data backup company, Datto, Inc. used D-DIN, a typeface which also based on the DIN 1451 typeface as their corporate typeface.
-The Sage Group enterprise software company have used a DIN-derived typeface in their logo since 1996.

 Emil Karl Bertell designed the Praktika typeface, inspired from the DIN 1451 typeface.

 Thomas Schostok designed the CA BND typeface, inspired from the DIN 1451 typeface.

 In 2023, the Berlin-based Type Foundry, Fontwerk released the Neue DIN typeface designed by Hendrik Weber, Andreas Frohloff and Olli Meier.
 Neue DIN is an interpretation of the DIN 1451 typeface and has an overall compact appearance with a range of extreme widths.
 It is variable first and provides 81 static fonts which correspond to W3C’s CSS specifications.
 Since September 2025, matching italics and left-leaning italics (‘Retalic’) have been available, increasing the number of static fonts to 243.